alibaba/feathub/docs/content/engines/flink.md

 the [Flink Docs](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/overview/#session-mode)
 for explanation of session mode.

-A quickstart of how to submit a simple Feathub job with session mode to a standalone Flink cluster can be found in this [document](../get-started/quickstarts/flink-session-mode.md).
+A quickstart of how to submit a simple FeatHub job with session mode to a standalone Flink cluster can be found in this [document](../get-started/quickstarts/flink-session-mode.md).

 ### Kubernetes Application mode